- To promote the study of archeology and anthropology in Virginia

 ARTICLE VIII: COMMITTEES AND POSITIONS

 1. The following shall be Standing Committees of the Society:

 a.
 Administration: Functions include overseeing fiscal well-being, organizational structure, membership, and ethical integrity of the society

 b.
 Education: Functions may include developing and implementing instructional programming, encouraging scholarly development, and promoting best practices for archaeological collections.

 c.
 Research: Functions include proper study and stewardship of archaeological resources to further scholarly contributions to the discipline.

 d.
 Outreach: Functions include maintaining public presence for and dissemination of information both organizational and scholarly for the society

 e.
-Kittiewan Plantation: Functions include overseeing the organization, maintenance, and promotion of property
+Kittiewan Plantation: Functions include overseeing the organization, management, finances, and promotion of the property

 f.
 Development: Functions may include financial advancement and capacity building

 g.
 Annual Meeting: Functions include assisting the sponsoring chapter with arrangements, organizing the program, and inviting a banquet speaker.